-Most nationalities, including Australians, can still enter Bali using a Visa on Arrival (VoA) or electronic Visa on Arrival (e-VoA).
+Most nationalities, including Australians, UK, US and most European passport holders, can enter Bali using a Visa on Arrival or electronic Visa on Arrival.
+Citizens from 97 countries are eligible.

 Apply for an e-VoA through the official Indonesian immigration website before travelling.